-As the left side of the figure shows, the gap between system-level and chip level power specifications is growing in relative terms, which presents with the possibility of a crisis as chips become too hot for the board to handle.
-The right side of the figure shows another potentially critical issue: voltage supplies seem to be falling at the system level much faster than at the chip level, and this convergence might create more pressure to reduce voltage supplies at the chip level.
+As the left side of the figure shows, the gap between system-level and chip level power specifications is growing in relative terms, which highlights a potential crisis as chips become too hot for the board to handle.
+The right side of the figure shows another potentially critical issue: voltage supplies seem to be falling at the system level much faster than at the chip level, which may indicate pressure to reduce voltage supplies at the chip level.